Waffle/waffle/Source/JNA/waffle-demo/waffle-demo-mixed-post/README.md

     http://localhost:8080/waffle-demo-mixed-post/

-- Use 'admin' as logon without any password to test the mixed post
+- Use 'DOMAIN\\user' as logon with windows password to test the mixed post

-TODO: First 'form' gets 'An error has occurred'